Best Places for Scuba Diving in Bali: Gili Islands and More!

-Bali is unarguably home to some of the most fantastic dive sites in world; both the natural, untouched waters and the artificially developed ones.
+Bali is unarguably home to some of the most fantastic dive sites in the world; both the natural, untouched waters and the artificially developed ones.

-Pemuteran Bay boasts one of the world’s largest artificial reef project.
+Pemuteran Bay boasts one of the world’s largest artificial reef projects.
 But why was the project needed in the first place?
 Let’s blame it on cyanide fishing.
 The regular activity led to a decline in the coral reefs at the bay, which then spurred a reaction from the dive operators and resort owners in the area.

 So why is this dive site better than many others?
 Well for one, the waves in the bay are quite tranquil throughout the year because of the shallow coral reefs.
 Even better, these waters are home to shrines and statues of goddesses, which just makes the view and experience so thrilling and surreal.
-There’s a four meter high traditional Balinese temple gateway that welcomes the divers, and as you swim by, the statues of Krishna, Buddha and Ganesh greet you.
+There’s a four-meter-high traditional Balinese temple gateway that welcomes the divers, and as you swim by, the statues of Krishna, Buddha, and Ganesh greet you.

 Plus, the Pemuteran bay has dive sites suitable for beginners, intermediate and experienced divers.
-The waters do get interesting from a 30m drop off, but there’s a 15m drop off for beginners as well.
+The waters do get interesting from a 30m drop-off, but there’s a 15m drop-off for beginners as well.
 With offshore slopes and deep reefs that lead to the home of various underwater species, it’s definitely worth the hype.
-Their rich marine life includes sea fans, lobsters, morays and more.
+Their rich marine life includes sea fans, lobsters, morays, and more.

 You can visit this dive site any time of the year thanks to the year-round calm waters, but for the best experience, it’s best to go from April to October.
 The cost of scuba diving in the area is about IDR 1,600,000 for three dives.